I need help with...

 2. Start Recruiting Gen Z Now

-The oldest of Gen Z candidates are 23 today, while the youngest are around 16-18, depending on which definition you want to look at.
+The oldest of Gen Z candidates are 27 today, while the youngest are around 16-18, depending on which definition you want to look at.
 This means they are ripe for recruitment messaging throughout the end of their high school and throughout their college careers.
 Now is the time to start experimenting with recruitment messaging through various channels, from in-person meetings to social media via the platforms they actually use, like Snapchat and Instagram.
-Remember; strategies need to be developed and evolve over time, they can’t change overnight.
-Start testing now and be prepared to weather failure before finding success.

 3. Offer Career Growth